Central Data Storage has been granted the Nebraska Innovation Fund Prototype Grant

-2. Encrypted Virtual Private Network (VPN): An encrypted VPN is technology that essentially creates a tunnel between two devices (typically the server and the client) where data is indecipherable during transport.
-The data is encrypted entering the tunnel and decrypted as it exits.
+2. Encrypted Virtual Private Network (VPN): An encrypted VPN is a technology that essentially creates a tunnel between two devices (typically the server and the client) where data is indecipherable during transport.
+The data is encrypted entering the tunnel and decrypted as it exists.

 VPN is a tool used to make your internet connection.
 You have to trust that the network you're using won't alter your data.
 When your data reaches the VPN server, it exits onto the public internet.
 A VPN creates a virtual encrypted tunnel between you and a remote server operated by a VPN service.
 All external internet traffic is routed through this tunnel, so your data is secure from prying eyes.
 Best of all, your computer appears to have the IP address of the VPN server, masking your identity.∗

 3. Offsite Backups: Offsite backups are a data security and disaster recovery technique that means data and software are being stored at a remote location from the company.
 Offsite backups are also called offsite data backups or offsite data protection.
 Offsite backups are simply a diversification method to prevent total loss of your valuable ePHI.∗

 Do you need offsite Backup?